 Vitamin D promotes calcium absorption and is therefore an essential component to maintaining healthy bones.
 It also plays a key role in cellular metabolism, muscle function, and defence against infection.
 We notice an increasingly frequent deficiency in vitamin D in our modern societies, in great part due to low exposure to sunlight.

 - 1 Key Facts

-- 2 Ranking: The best vitamin D supplements in the market
+- 2 Our selection: The best vitamin D supplements in the market

 - 3 Shopping Guide: Everything you should know about vitamin D

 - 4 How does vitamin D deficiency manifest itself?